menchelab/VRNetzer/README.md

 - if you haven't already, make a Steam account and install [SteamVR](https://store.steampowered.com/app/250820/SteamVR/) and test your headset
 - edit VRNetzer/VRnet/viveNet/Content/data/UiServerConfig.txt and change the address to the one where your UI Module is, here http://127.0.0.1:5000/
 - run VR_Module.exe

+## **Take screenshots and record videos**

+If you want you can take screenshots and videos of the running application using nvidia geforce experience, which is a free download for nvidia graphics cards, find it here: [geforce experience](https://www.nvidia.com/de-at/geforce/geforce-experience/).
+After installation the default key combination for taking a screenshot is alt+f1 and to start or stop a video recording you press alt+f9.
+Depending on your setup you might need to enable the ingame overlay and enable desktop recording in the privacy settings in the geforce experience settings if the hotkeys do not work right away.

 ## **VRNetzer Architecture Overview**